Raazsh/Raazsh/README.md

 In addition to my academic pursuits, I have worked as a Digital Interaction Advisor for three months, gaining valuable experience in the tech industry.
 I’m actively seeking opportunities in cybersecurity where I can apply my knowledge and skills.

 ## Objective
-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Cyber Security Operations Center as a Tier 1 Cyber security Analyst.
+My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Cyber Security Operations Center as a Tier 1 Cyber security/SOC Analyst.

 ## Skills